EpubPress is a browser extension for Chrome & Firefox for turning your favorite web content into ebooks.

 All the amazing content of the internet, available on devices that were made for reading.

-It can easily be installed from the Chrome Store.
+It can easily be installed from the Chrome Store and Firefox Add-ons.

 npm install --save epub-press-js

-Extensions for Safari and Firefox will be available in the future!
+An extension for Safari will be available in the future!
 Watch the Github repo for updates.

 How To Use